mcauser/awesome-micropython/readme.md

 #### Flash

-* [micropython_data_to_py](https://github.com/peterhinch/micropython_data_to_py) - A Python3 utility to convert an arbitrary binary file to Python source for freezing as bytecoe in Flash.
+* [micropython_data_to_py](https://github.com/peterhinch/micropython_data_to_py) - A Python3 utility to convert an arbitrary binary file to Python source for freezing as bytecode in Flash.

 #### FRAM